Wednesday, October 09, 2019

 The Sky This Week - Thursday October 10 to Thursday October 17

-The First Quarter Moon is Saturday October 12.
-The Moon is at Perigee on the 11th.
+The Full Moon is Monday October 14.
+The Moon is at apogee, when it is furthest form the Earth, on the 11th.

 Printable PDF maps of the Eastern sky at 10 pm AEST, Western sky at 10 pm AEST.
 For further details and more information on what's up in the sky, see Southern Skywatch.